Menabe: History

 Radama I would conduct three ravaging campaigns in the kingdom of Menabe in 1820, in 1821 and finally in 1822.
-Finally, Ramitraho king of Menabe at the time, sued for peace by giving his daughter Rasalimo to Radama as his wife.
+Finally, Ramitraho, king of Menabe at the time, sued for peace by giving his daughter Rasalimo to Radama as his wife.
 But peace would not follow until Rasalimo offered another peace treaty in 1827.
 Unfortunately Radama died before negotiations could finish.

 Eventually the Merina conquered and subjugated the southern Menabe territories in 1834 right after Ramitraho's death.
 Constant war would ensue culminating with a Merina victory in 1846.
 Queen Ranavalona I then garrisoned major Menabe towns and sent farmers to colonize the area.
 Menabe rulers were allowed to keep their authority but under the local Merina governor.
 The northern Menabe largely escaped Merina authority and stayed independent despite the fact that they no longer posed any threat to the monarchy in Antananarivo.

 During the French invasion of Madagascar the Menabe kings united their forces.
 On August 14, 1897 and August 30, 1897 the 100 Menabe chiefs with 10,000 warriors armed with rifles met the French troops in Anosimena and Ambiky.
-King Itoera was killed along with both his generals and many of his nobles.
-But the Menabe was not pacified until the year 1900.
+King Itoera was killed along with his generals and many of his nobles, but the Menabe was not pacified until the year 1900.

 Menabe was then incorporated into the province of Toliara under the French colonization which ended in 1960.
 In 2004 it became a Region.